 - Pockets.
 The pockets are not mesh backed for breathability and the chest pocket is only accessible from the inside.
-And we prefered the two chest high pockets (on the old Realm) that where backpack hip belt compatible vs. the lower handwarmer pockets on the Motive.
+The hand warmer pockets are not hipbelt compatible.

 At only 11 ounces for a jacket that is up to almost everything including alpine climbing, it’s no wonder that the Outdoor Research Motive AscentShell Jacket is out Top Pick for a Semi-Technical Jacket.
 And it’s performed well for us in challenging trips to areas like the the Southern Patagonia Ice shelf.
 Outdoor Research’s new 50d AscentShell fabric is the key to to the Motive being exceptionally breathable, durabe, comfortable and lightweight — a rare combination of highly desirable features in a rain jacket.

 The only downside is more limited feature set to hold the weight low, while still having a durable and highly breathable 3-layer fabric.
 As such, the Outdoor Research Motive AscentShell Jacket lacks some features like pit zips.